openvinotoolkit/model_server/docs/accelerators.md

 same context like the account starting hddldaemon.
 For example if you start the hddldaemon as root, add `--user root` to the `docker run` command.

-## Starting docker container with GPU
+## Starting a Docker Container with Intel GPU

-The [GPU plugin](https://docs.openvinotoolkit.org/2021.4/openvino_docs_IE_DG_supported_plugins_GPU.html) uses the Intel Compute Library for Deep Neural Networks ([clDNN](https://01.org/cldnn)) to infer deep neural networks.
+The [GPU plugin](https://docs.openvino.ai/latest/openvino_docs_IE_DG_supported_plugins_GPU.html) uses the Intel Compute Library for Deep Neural Networks ([clDNN](https://01.org/cldnn)) to infer deep neural networks.
-It employs for inference execution Intel Processor Graphics including Intel HD Graphics and Intel Iris Graphics.
+The plugin supports inference execution with Intel® Processor Graphics including Intel® HD Graphics, Intel® Iris® Graphics, Intel® Iris® Xe Graphics, and Intel® Iris® Xe MAX graphics.

-Before using GPU as OVMS target device, you need to install the required drivers.
-Refer to [OpenVINO installation steps](https://docs.openvinotoolkit.org/2021.4/openvino_docs_install_guides_installing_openvino_linux.html).
+Before using Intel GPU as a target device, you need to install the required drivers.
+Refer to [OpenVINO installation guide](https://docs.openvino.ai/latest/openvino_docs_install_guides_installing_openvino_linux.html#install-gpu) for more details.
-Next, start the docker container with additional parameter --device /dev/dri to pass the device context and set OVMS parameter --target_device GPU.
+Next, start the docker container with an additional parameter `--device /dev/dri` (to pass the device context) and set parameter `--target_device GPU`.
+You will also need to use the `openvino/model_server:latest-gpu` image, which contains GPU dependencies.
-The command example is listed below:
+See an example command below:

 ```
 docker run --rm -it --device=/dev/dri -v /opt/model:/opt/model -p 9001:9001 openvino/model_server:latest-gpu \
 --model_path /opt/model --model_name my_model --port 9001 --target_device GPU
 ```

-Running the inference operation on GPU requires the ovms process security context account to have correct permissions.
+Running inference on GPU device(s) requires the server process security context account to have the correct permissions.
-It has to belong to the render group identified by the command:
+It must belong to the render group identified by the following command:
 ```
 stat -c "group_name=%G group_id=%g" /dev/dri/render*
 ```
-The default account in the docker image is already preconfigured.
-In case you change the security context, use the following command to start the ovms container:
+The default account in the Docker image `openvino/model_server:latest-gpu` is preconfigured.
+In case you change the security context, use the following command to start the Model Server container:
 ```
 docker run --rm -it  --device=/dev/dri --group-add=$(stat -c "%g" /dev/dri/render*) -u $(id -u):$(id -g) \
 -v /opt/model:/opt/model -p 9001:9001 openvino/model_server:latest-gpu \
 --model_path /opt/model --model_name my_model --port 9001 --target_device GPU
 ```

-*Note:* The public docker image includes the OpenCL drivers for GPU in version 20.35.17767.
-Older version could be used via building the image with a parameter INSTALL_DRIVER_VERSION:
-`make docker_build INSTALL_DRIVER_VERSION=19.41.14441`.
-The older GPU driver will not support the latest Intel GPU platforms like TigerLake or newer.
+*Note:* The Docker image (`openvino/model_server:latest-gpu`) includes OpenCL for GPU driver version 20.35.17767.
+Older versions can be used by building the image from source with a parameter `INSTALL_DRIVER_VERSION:` `make docker_build INSTALL_DRIVER_VERSION=19.41.14441`.
+The older GPU drivers are not supported with the latest Intel® Iris® Xe Graphics, and Intel® Iris® Xe MAX graphics (starting with codename Tiger Lake).

 ## Using Multi-Device Plugin

 If you have multiple inference devices available (e.g. Myriad VPUs and CPU) you can increase inference throughput by enabling the Multi-Device Plugin.
 With Multi-Device Plugin enabled, inference requests will be load balanced between multiple devices.
-For more detailed information read [OpenVino's Multi-Device plugin documentation](https://docs.openvinotoolkit.org/2021.4/_docs_IE_DG_supported_plugins_MULTI.html).
+For more details, see the [Multi-Device Plugin](https://docs.openvino.ai/latest/openvino_docs_IE_DG_supported_plugins_MULTI.html) documentation.

-In order to use this feature in OpenVino Model Server, following steps are required:
+To use this feature in OpenVINO Model Server, the following steps are required:

-Set target_device for the model in configuration json file to MULTI:<DEVICE_1>,<DEVICE_2> (e.g. MULTI:MYRIAD,CPU, order of the devices defines their priority, so MYRIAD devices will be used first in this example)
+Set `target_device` for specific model(s) in the JSON configuration file to `MULTI:<DEVICE_1>,<DEVICE_2>` (e.g. `MULTI:MYRIAD,CPU`, where the order of the devices defines priority, so MYRIAD devices will be used first in this example)

-Below is exemplary config.json setting up Multi-Device Plugin for resnet model, using Intel Movidius Neural Compute Stick and CPU devices:
+An example `config.json` is included below.
+It shows how to set up Multi-Device Plugin for a sample `resnet` model, using Intel® Movidius Neural Compute Stick and CPU devices:

 ```json
 {"model_config_list": [